biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-We also need to download a couple of files so that we can practice importing them:
+We also need to download a couple of files to practice importing data (copy-and-paste this entire code block into R with the Copy button in the top right):

 <div class="highlight">